ballerina-platform/ballerina-dev-website/learn/getting-started.md

 ## Getting help

-To get help when you work with Ballerina, see the [community page](/community).
+To get help when you work with Ballerina, see [Community](/community).

 ## What's next